 Maintenance manager job duties fluctuate depending on the size and function of the facility for which they work.
 Typically they oversee the installation, repair and upkeep of an employer's property, including machines, mechanical systems, buildings and other structures.
 Maintenance managers delegate tasks to subordinates, from painting and drywall repair to more complex activities like electrical, heating and air-conditioning work.
 They may also be required to perform those tasks themselves.

 Maintenance managers might be required to take on more administrative responsibilities as well.
-A December 2010 survey of available maintenance manager job postings on Monster.com indicated that some employers sought managers who had familiarity with economic aspects of maintenance management, including budgeting costs, negotiating contracts with product vendors and hiring personnel.
+Some employers seek managers who have familiarity with economic aspects of maintenance management, including budgeting costs, negotiating contracts with product vendors and hiring personnel.
 Though these tasks are not always associated with maintenance workers, knowledge in these areas may provide maintenance managers an advantage in their job search.

 Maintenance managers for small companies may have only a high school diploma and related work experience.
 Employees in larger organizations, especially those involved in administrative work, might go as far as earning a graduate-level degree in a field like engineering, business administration or facility management.